REVIEWED: EDZ Merino Vest

 Made from 100% superfine merino wool, this good value base layer for women is about as versatile as travel clothing gets

 Purchasing a product using one of our affiliate links earns us a commission and supports this site at no additional cost to you.
 See our disclosures here.

 TravGear adores merino wool, but it’s often far too expensive to have mass appeal.
 However, having reviewed the EDZ Merino Wool Touch gloves recently – as well as the Patagonia Men’s Merino 1 Silkweight t-shirt and the legendary Icebreaker Tech T Lite t-shirt – TravGear was psyched to try out this 100% superfine merino top from EDZ.

 EDZ Merino Vest: Super-light

-Super lightweight, the EDZ is proper thin; this is for humidity as well as being used as a base-layer in cold for extra warmth.
+Super lightweight, the EDZ is really thin; this is for humidity as well as being used as a base layer in cold for extra warmth.
 It’s got a bit of a stretch in it, so it’s comfortable to wear, and it’s not at all itchy when worn close to the skin.
 That’s merino wool for you – it feels much softer than it looks – and the EDZ is a great example.

 EDZ Merino Vest: Wear it anywhere

 With a rounded neck, the EDZ isn’t too low-cut, and the length is good, too; it’s slightly longer than most travel vests.
 Despite being super-thin, it’s not see-through at all, so it can be worn anywhere.

 In our test it was even worn to yoga, where it didn’t get sweaty – it’s got great wicking skills – and neither did it rise up easily.
 Available in black, white, or graphite grey, it’s that stretch that gives it a good fit that almost convinces us that the EDZ is one to travel with.